-A lifelong musician, she is committed to using music to co-create healthcare environments to help everybodyu thrive and feel connected.
+A lifelong Musician, she is committed to using music to co-create healthcare environments where the whole hospital community thrive, feels connected and more joyful.

 Take a look at Jo’s TEDx talk on how music helps people regain a sense of control.